-Your toddler doesn’t have much of a choice for where they go.
-Even if they don’t want to go somewhere, you are going to pick them up and strap them in, right?
+Your toddler doesn’t have much choice for where they go.
+Even if they don’t want to go somewhere, you will pick them up and strap them in, right?

 Wouldn’t you be frustrated if you were made to go somewhere you didn’t want to go?

 Sitting in a car for a long time is very, very boring.
-This is espicialy true for a toddler!
+This is especially true for a toddler!

 Toddlers need to be entertained ALL the time.
 Sitting in a car is no different.
 That’s why we have to listen to those awful kids’ songs during a car journey!